 Thatto Heath Community Primary School is situated in St Helens in an area of high deprivation, but this is not evident when visiting the school.
-Although 53% of pupils receive funding via the Pupil Premium, a higher than average number of pupils have Special Educational Needs (26%) and a high number of pupils receive Free School Meals, one would not know who they are, every child matters at Thatto Heath.
+Although 53% of pupils receive funding via the Pupil Premium, a higher than the average number of pupils have Special Educational Needs (26%) and a high number of pupils receive Free School Meals, one would not know who they are, every child matters at Thatto Heath.

 The school is a larger than average primary school which has 654 pupils on roll.
-Three form entry classes range from Reception to Year 6 and there is a new provision for two- year olds which opened in September 2016.
+Three form entry classes range from Reception to Year 6 and there are a new provision for two- year olds which opened in September 2016.
 The school runs a ‘Magic Breakfast Club’ using Pupil Premium funding before the school day begins, between 8 am and 9 am for pupils in Nursery to Year 6 and is free of charge.
 Children who attend enjoy a wide range of activities both indoors and outdoors.

 A Warm Welcome

 On arrival at the school one is greeted with warmth and made to feel truly welcome by all.
 During the visit members of staff and pupils alike were courteous and polite at all times and could not do enough to help.

 The school was inspected by Ofsted in March 2014 who judged the pupils’ behaviour and the safety of pupils to be outstanding and indeed it is!